-The Abandon Museum project is a collaboration between The Michigan Roundtable and Big City Films.
-The Abandon Museum is a pop-up event, housed in a vacant home, that features the work of EMMY award winning documentarian, Bruce Harper; a photo exhibit, curated by Rozenia Johnson; mural paintings by Detroit-based artists, and live performances on a single theme, Detroit housing.
+This Abandon House: A Pop-Up Museum project is a collaboration between The Michigan Roundtable and Big City Films.
+The Abandon House is a pop-up event, housed in a vacant home, that features the work of EMMY award winning documentarian, Bruce Harper; a photo exhibit, curated by Rozenia Johnson; mural paintings by Detroit-based artists, and live performances on a single theme, Detroit housing.

 The project is designed to heighten awareness while making a social and artistic statement.